 If you’re habitually late to work and your boss says, “be on time”, he’s not saying, “I want you to engage in a process that will eventually bring about your punctuality.”
-He’s saying: “Be on time now.”
+He’s saying: “Be on time from now on.”

-Likewise, Jesus’ command is not: “Engage in a process that will someday lead to perfection.”
+Likewise, Jesus’ command is not: “Engage in a process that will someday, perhaps in the next life, lead to perfection.”
 It’s not, “Strive toward becoming perfect in the far future, perhaps sometime after we die but before the final Judgment.”

-No. It’s be perfect now, in this life, in the present.
+No. It’s become perfect now, in this life, in the present.

 In that same sermon Jesus reveals what perfect looks like.

 Has anyone here ever looked at someone of the opposite sex lustfully?
 Jesus says: “whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
 (Matt 5:28 KJV)

 How about anger, anyone here ever feel angry toward someone without cause?
 Jesus says “whosoever is angry with his brother without a cause shall be in danger of the judgment” (Matt 5:22 KJV)